Kodaikanal – The Perfect Summer Getaway

 Truly Herbivore (94443 25302)- This vegetarian restaurant is at the 7 Roads Junction in Anna Salai (near the lake) and has a very big menu to choose from.
 The food was above average and what caught our attention there was the numerous facts about ancient India that they had put up on their walls.

 La Providence – A gourmet restaurant in The Tamara Kodai which serves Indian, Continental and traditional delicacies.
-A colonial chapel-turned-restaurant, this place is a must-visit for fine dining when in Kodaikanal.
-We stayed in the Tamara resort and visited this place many a times during our stay.
+It is a colonial chapel-turned-restaurant and has an old-world charm around it.
+It is a must-visit for fine dining when you are in Kodaikanal.
+Since we stayed in the Tamara resort, we visited this place many a times during our stay.
 It hosted many a lovely breakfasts and dinner buffets for us and is worth all the trouble.

-Bistro 1845 – Again, this place is in The Tamara Kodai and has an indoor as well as outdoor seating.
+Bistro 1845 – This place too is in The Tamara Kodai and has an indoor as well as outdoor seating.
 This French-style bistro and bar serves some excellent Indian, Asian and European cuisine.
 I had tried the Parappu Urundai Kuzhambu with steamed rice (lentil dumplings in a spicy gravy) – the local delicacy of the state and loved it.

 I hope you liked reading about Kodaikanal.
 Do read my other blogs too on Tamilnadu and plan a vacation to this lovely state soon: